faberNovel/DynamicOverlay/README.md

 ## Getting started

+A dynamic overlay is an overlay that dynamically reveal or hide the content underneath it.

-You add a dynamic overlay as a regular one using a dedicated view modifier:
+You add a dynamic overlay as a [regular one](https://developer.apple.com/documentation/swiftui/view/overlay(_:alignment:)) using a dedicated view modifier:

 ```swift
 Color.blue.dynamicOverlay(Color.red)
 ```
-You can modify its default behavior using the `dynamicOverlayBehavior(_:)` view modifier.
+Its behavior is defined by the `DynamicOverlayBehavior` associated to it if any.

 ```swift
 Color.blue